Akash99-eng/Firewall/README (1).md

-# Firewalls
+# Firewall

-Hello folks.Thanku to giving  me time .it will take 4 to 5 minute to read this so Let's enjoy.
+Hello folks.Thank you to giving  me time .it will take 4 to 5 minutes to read this. so Let's enjoy.